Electrical Engineer

 Job description

-- Maximize QPU performances, define, simulate, and measure the overall noise budget.
-Obtain efficient ways to reduce, control and mitigate leading noise sources.
+- Define, simulate and measure the noise budget; identify and implement strategies to reduce, control and stabilize leading noise sourcesץ

 Requirements and skills